 Here’s how I like to think about it: pretend you have a dumb friend.
 Your friend is really dumb.
 They don’t know anything, especially about whatever your goal is.
 You have to write out instructions (in English, not in code) that your dumb friend could follow, knowing nothing about your goal, and have them accomplish that goal.

 For example, if your goal is to draw a garden, you can’t tell your dumb friend just to draw a garden scene.
 They don’t even know what a garden is!
 So you break that down into smaller steps: draw the sky, some grass, and some flowers.
 But your dumb friend doesn’t know what the sky looks like, or what grass is, or how to draw flowers.
 So you have to break it down even further: draw a blue rectangle for the sky, then draw green lines for the grass (maybe break that down further and specify where and how many lines should be drawn), then some circles for flowers (again, break that down further and say how many circles and where).

-When you have those steps written out in English, that’s called an algorithm, and you can use that to start writing code.
+Defining what you need to do step-by-step is the definition of an algorithm, you can use that to start writing code.
 For example, maybe now you have a smaller goal of drawing a blue rectangle, which is something you can look up in the reference or search for on Google.

 Now that you’ve broken your problem down into smaller problems, you can start taking those problems on.
 But make sure you take them on one at a time!